hanami/controller/README.md

 ```

 Note:
-* In development, Lotus' code reloading needs to be disabled for streaming to work.
+* In development, Hanami' code reloading needs to be disabled for streaming to work.
 This is because `Shotgun` interferes with the streaming action.
-You can disable it like this `lotus server --code-reloading=false`
+You can disable it like this `hanami server --code-reloading=false`
 * Streaming does not work with WEBrick as it buffers its response.
 We recommend using `puma`, though you may find success with other servers

 ### No rendering, please

-Lotus::Controller is designed to be a pure HTTP endpoint, rendering belongs to other layers of MVC.
+Hanami::Controller is designed to be a pure HTTP endpoint, rendering belongs to other layers of MVC.
-You can set the body directly (see [response](#response)), or use [Lotus::View](https://github.com/lotus/view).
+You can set the body directly (see [response](#response)), or use [Hanami::View](https://github.com/hanami/view).

 ### Controllers